xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 We introduce an interface we call `CounterGui` (We could have chosen the name `CounterView`, but that could create confusion with the way Android uses the word "view")

 So let's start again with the presenter.
-We write a test of what the CounterApp should do when the increment method is called.
+We write a test of what the `CounterApp` should do when the increment method is called.
 The test should do, in pseudo code:

     Given the CounterApp holds a reference of the CounterGui as a collaborator when we call increment on the CounterApp then the CounterGui receives a call to display "1"

-We want to test CounterApp without ever referring to the CounterActivity, that in our intentions will be the one real implementation of CounterGui.
-Therefore, we need a fake implementation of CounterGui.
+We want to test `CounterApp` without ever referring to the `CounterActivity`, that in our intentions will be the one real implementation of `CounterGui`.
+Therefore, we need a fake implementation of `CounterGui`.
 Our fake implementation will be passed as a collaborator to the CounerApp, and it does not need to implement a real GUI; all we need is that we can check that the proper call(s) to it have been made.
 This type of fake implementation of an interface is called a "Mock".

 D> Definition: a "mock" is a fake implementation of an interface that can be used to verify that certain calls have been made to it.